-- The column name is case sensitive. - Whitespace at the start or end of the column name is ignored. - If multiple columns have the same name, the first from the left will be used. - Reference by name takes priority over reference by index.
+- The column name is case sensitive.
+E.g. column 'A' is referenced by variable \$ (A) and column 'a' is referenced by variable \$ (a). - Whitespace at the start or end of the column name is ignored.
+E.g. column ' A ' is referenced by variable \$ (A). - If multiple columns have the same name, the first column from the left with that name will be used. - Reference by name takes priority over reference by index.
 For example, if there is a column named "1" then \$ (1) will refer to that rather than the first column.